Ashraf-Zafrani/ShowPick/README.md

 - **Design**:
   - Styled with a clean and modern design.
   - Background image enhances visual appeal.
+  - Search movies by title.
+  - Filter results by age classification and genre.

 - **Interactive Elements**:
   - Toggling between login and create account views.